Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Introduction

-Our main idea is to derive distinct representations of what humans find interestingly different, \ie, learn diversity metrics from human feedback, and incorporate this procedure in a diversity-driven optimization algorithm.
-We introduce a new concept, quality diversity through human feedback, which empowers quality diversity (QD) algorithms~\citep{pugh2016quality,cully2015robots,lehman2011evolving,mouret2015illuminating} with diversity metrics learned from human feedback.
-To illustrate this concept, we propose an implementation of QDHF capable of formulating arbitrary diversity metrics using latent space projection, and aligning them with human feedback through contrastive learning~\citep{hadsell2006dimensionality,dosovitskiy2014discriminative}.
+Our main idea is to derive distinct representations of what humans find interestingly different and use such diversity representations to support optimization.
+We introduce a novel method, Quality Diversity through Human Feedback (QDHF), which empowers QD algorithms with diversity metrics actively learned from human feedback during optimization.
+QDHF serves as an online, diversity-driven optimizer for open-ended tasks.
+It navigates the search space through the application of progressively learned diversity, which is achieved by concurrently fine-tuning inferred diversity by aligning it to human feedback in response to the discovery of novel solutions.

-Our work is inspired by the considerable benefits that the learned reward models have unlocked for RLHF.
-Analogous to reward functions, diversity metrics are often found qualitative, complex, and challenging to exhaustively specify.
-While existing QD algorithms demonstrate proficiency in addressing complex search and generative tasks due to their inherent explorative capabilities, their reliance on manually crafted diversity metrics restricts their applicability in real-world open-ended tasks.
-QDHF aims to bridge this gap, allowing QD algorithms to easily adapt to more challenging tasks by actively learning diversity metrics through iterative exploration and human feedback.
+To illustrate its capability, we propose a generic implementation of QDHF, which is capable of formulating arbitrary diversity metrics using latent space projection, and aligning them to human feedback through contrastive learning~\citep{hadsell2006dimensionality,dosovitskiy2014discriminative}.
+Experiments are conducted on benchmarks across three domains: robotics, reinforcement learning (RL), and generative modeling, demonstrating QDHF's superior performance in producing diverse, high-quality responses.

-In summary, the main contributions of this work are: 1) Introducing QDHF and its implementation leveraging latent projection and contrastive learning.
-2) Demonstrating that QDHF mirrors the search capabilities inherent in QD algorithms with manually crafted diversity metrics and outperforms comparable methods that employ automated diversity detection in benchmark robotics QD tasks.
-3) Implementing QDHF in the latent space illumination (LSI) task for image generation, demonstrating its capability in producing diverse, high-quality images utilizing human feedback.
-4) Providing an analysis on QDHF's sample efficiency and the quality of its learned diversity metrics.
+This work is inspired by the considerable benefits that learned reward models have unlocked for RLHF.
+Analogous to reward functions, diversity metrics are often qualitative, complex, and hard to specify.
+Existing QD algorithms demonstrate proficiency in addressing complex search tasks, but their reliance on manually crafted diversity metrics restricts their applicability in real-world open-ended tasks.
+QDHF aims to bridge this gap, allowing QD algorithms to easily adapt to more challenging tasks by learning diversity metrics through iterative exploration and alignment.
+In summary, the main contributions of this work are: \begin{enumerate}[topsep=0pt,parsep=0pt] \item Introducing QDHF and its implementation leveraging latent projection and contrastive learning. \item Demonstrating that QDHF mirrors the search capabilities of QD algorithms with manually crafted diversity metrics in benchmark robotics and RL tasks. \item Implementing QDHF in the latent space illumination (LSI) task for open-ended text-to-image generation, showing its capability in improving diffusion model to generate more diverse and preferable responses. \item Ablation studies on QDHF's sample efficiency, robustness, and the quality of its learned diversity metrics. \end{enumerate}